amsam0/voicechat-discord/README.md

 ### Future

+-   Use a Rust discord library to hopefully permanently solve the SSL issues.
+I am unsure the feasibility of this since I heard that JNI is slow, so this may force us to use wasm or rewrite almost all of the mod in Rust (which is not a bad thing, but may cause it to be slower because of JNI).
+-   An option to lock the voice channels when they are not in use.
 -   Reduce volume of crouching players in the audio that goes to discord.
 This is currently possible but not yet implemented
 -   Action bar HUD for groups showing players in your group
 -   Notifications for groups (a message is sent to you when someone joins/leaves the group you're in)